joey-qytyku/OS-90-i386/docs/Memory.md

 A function exist for mapping addresses within a page directory.
 It allows mappings to cross PDE boundaries.

 The page directory entry to be used in a mapping is `address >> (PAGE_SHIFT - 6)`.

+## Virtual Memory

+Swap files are supported.
+It is supposed to be present on the root directory of the boot disk and names SWAP.000.
+This file must be a 4K multiple in size.

+The virtual memory system allows programs to use more memory space than is physically present.
+It also protects from OOM errors.

+### Goals

+Pages do not need to be constantly swapped unless the main memory is under pressure and more important things need to be prioritized.
+If the system swaps too much, it will thrash and slow down the system.

 ## Heap Management